-Within the legal profession, hundreds of internationally trained lawyers immigrate to Canada each year, and hundreds of Canadian citizens return to Canada after obtaining law degrees abroad (Law Society of Upper Canada [LSUC] 2017).
+Within the legal profession, hundreds of internationally trained lawyers immigrate to Canada each year, and hundreds of Canadian citizens return to Canada after obtaining law degrees abroad (Law Society of Upper Canada [LSUC] 2017a).

-An astonishing number of these internationally educated lawyers will never practise in Canada (Augustine 2015b).
-A 2010 study5 evaluated how well individuals' fields of study matched their occupations in Canada (what the study calls "match rates") (Zietsma 2010).
-Match rates were found to differ significantly between Canadian-educated and foreign-educated immigrants, and of all 15 regulated occupations that the study assessed, law was by far the worst.
-Only 12 percent of foreign-educated lawyers were "matched" to legal jobs, compared to an average match rate of 24 percent for all occupations, and a match rate of 84 percent for foreign-educated chiropractors.
+Many of these internationally educated lawyers will never practise in Canada (Augustine 2015b).
+A 2010 study evaluated 2006 census data to determine how well individuals' fields of study matched their occupations in Canada (what the study calls "match rates") (Zietsma 2010).
+As seen in Tables 1 and 2, match rates were found to differ significantly between Canadian-educated and internationally educated immigrants, and of all 15 regulated occupations that the study assessed, law was by far the worst.
+Only 12 percent of internationally educated lawyers were "matched" to legal jobs, compared to an average match rate of 24 percent for all occupations, and a match rate of 84 percent for internationally educated chiropractors.

-As seen in Table 2, the disparity between Canadianeducated and foreign-educated lawyers is also substantial at 57 percent.
-In other words, Canadianeducated lawyers are far more likely to practise as lawyers.
+As seen in Table 2, the disparity between Canadian-educated and internationally trained lawyers is also substantial at 57 percent.
+In other words, Canadian-educated lawyers are far more likely to practise as lawyers.
 Of course, it is significant that the match rate for Canadian-educated lawyers is only 69 percent; this likely reflects the fact that the supply of lawyers exceeds demand in some markets (Prism Economics and Analysis 2016), and the fact that many lawyers leave legal practice to work in other fields.

-A 2014 study replicated the 2010 study's methodology6 and had similar findings (Augustine 2015b).
-In the five years between the first and second studies, the match rate rose slightly for foreign-educated lawyers, to 13.3 percent nationally, and 14.3 percent in Ontario.
+Using 2011 National Household Survey data, a 2014 study replicated the 2010 study's methodology and had similar findings (Augustine 2015b).
+In the five years between the first and second studies, the match rate rose slightly for internationally educated lawyers, to 13.3 percent nationally, and 14.3 percent in Ontario.